 Neon Cities: carved and painted leather covers, wengewood box spine, embroidered indigo linen, wood, leather, glass, waxed polyester thread.
 Approx: 4” x 7” x 2”.
 Topic: an ABC book listing 26 of the world’s major cities, as celebrated by their night-time presences.
 Collection Emory University.

 Jade Lands: Coptic-bound cotton rag paper, handmade Indian paper, viridian and jade watercolor pigments, woodburned and painted oak covers, bone and glass beads, waxed polyester thread.
 Approx: 2” x 6.5” x 1.75”.
 Topic: abstract and landscape paintings using gemstone watercolor pigments on cotton rag paper.
-Available through Vamp & Tramp Booksellers.
+Will be available through my SaatchiArt page.

 Help keep the power on so I can keep blathering about art, jewelry, writing, and politics!
 I’ve joined Rakuten Marketing, so your click/buys through the links below will send me a micropayment.